SuKiKaGe/MemoriesApp/README.md

 # MemoriesApp

-Some issues could occur when using Android Emulator due to use NETWORK_PROVIDER instead of GPS_PROVIDER on some LocationManager functions, if so, please, change next code lines:
+Some issues could occur when using Android Emulator due to use NETWORK_PROVIDER instead of GPS_PROVIDER on some LocationManager calls, if so, please, change next code lines:

   - Android Subject Release: